 The body’s general reaction to stress

 If the body is reacting to short-term stress then we are looking at a reflex action commonly known as the “fight or flight” response.
 The body releases adrenaline and cortisol, which allow your body to carry out the physical response required, i.e. to narrowly avoid an accident.
-During and immediately after you may feel tense, sweaty, have a dry mouth, racing heart and quick breathing but once this immediate stress is gone the body returns to its natural state.
+During and immediately afterwards you may feel tense, sweaty, have a dry mouth, racing heart and quick breathing but, once this immediate stress is gone, the body returns to its natural state.

 Therefore, recognising stressful situations and learning how to avoid or deal with stress can be an important part in managing ME/CFS.

 2. Relaxation (see our Rest and Relaxation section).
 De-clutter your mind with pleasant words or thoughts.